AlfredoCatalano/e2e/how-to-build-an-app/building-an-app.md

 **UI Design**

 The design process begins once wireframing is complete.
 Designing the user interface is crucial for engaging and navigating app users.
 During this stage, interactive app mockups are created to demonstrate what the app will look like and how it will function.
 This is where important design elements such as logos, colours, styling and fonts will be fleshed out.
 At this point, your app should be both aesthetically pleasing and functional.
 It is important to seek feedback during this stage on the app’s appearance and usability.
+The design team visualizes the product with prototyping tools to create clickable prototypes that look and behave like the real thing.
+By visualizing the product, you know exactly what is being built and what to expect.

 - Colors
 - Fonts